Central limit theorem for the Allen-Cahn equation with supercritical random initial conditions: Proof of Theorem

-Consequently, we obtain the desired bound by the Poincar\'e inequality. \end{proof} Finally, we conclude this section with the proof of the creation of noise, i.e. item \ref{item:creation} of Theorem \ref{thm:Main}. \begin{proof}[of \ref{item:creation}] The joint Gaussianity follows directly by applying the CLT for spatial averages to linear combinations of \(u_\varepsilon(t,\cdot)\) and \(p_t*u_\varepsilon(0,\cdot)\).
+Consequently, we obtain the desired bound by the Poincar\'e inequality. \end{proof} Finally, we conclude this section with the proof of the creation of noise, i.e. item \ref{item:creation} of Theorem \ref{thm:Main}. \begin{proof}[Proof of \ref{item:creation}] The joint Gaussianity follows directly by applying the Central Limit Theorem for spatial averages to linear combinations of \(u_\varepsilon(t,\cdot)\) and \(p_t*u_\varepsilon(0,\cdot)\).
 Moreover, the correlation of the limiting objects are non-zero as